Odiongan: Climate

-Odiongan is politically subdivided into 25 barangays.
-Budiong was formerly a sitio of Canduyong; it became a barrio in 1954.

 Demographics

-According to the 2015 census, it has a population of 45,367 people, making it the most populous municipality in the province.
+According to the 2020 census, it has a population of 49,284 people, making it the most populous municipality in the province.
 Asi language is the native language of majority of the municipality's inhabitants, while Onhan is the medium of communication in southern barangays bordering Ferrol and Looc municipalities respectively.

 Most of the town's inhabitants are devout Roman Catholic and Philippine Independent Church (Independent Catholic) adherents with a small population of Protestants, including Baptists, Iglesia ni Cristo, Foursquare Gospel, Assemblies of God, Seventh-day Adventists, and Jehovah's Witnesses.